We appreciate your interest in joining SEASAR!

 Step 2- Interview

-Just like a job interview, we’ll talk about your hopes and expectations as a member.
+Just like a job interview, we’ll talk about your expectations as a member.

 Step 3 - Prospective Member